-- 3 Content (how well does the presentation address specified criteria, quality of overall narrative, all claims relevant and supported) - 1 Organization and language use - 1 Delivery (volume, pace, efforts to engage audience) and time management - D. Class participation and preparedness: 10%
+- 3 Content (how well does the presentation address specified criteria, quality of overall narrative, all claims relevant and supported) - 1 Organization and language use - 1 Delivery (volume, pace, efforts to engage audience) and time management

 Students will be expected to participate substantially in class discussions, with contributions reflecting adequate preparation for topics under discussion.
 2.5% of class participation and preparedness will be assessed before midterm, and the remaining 2.5% post midterm.
 An additional 5% for preparedness will focus on the student reading notes as this is a reading intensive module.